 Under U.S. federal income tax laws, the gross amount of any distribution SpinCo pays out of its current or accumulated earnings and profits (as determined for U.S. federal income tax purposes), other than certain pro-rata distributions of SpinCo shares, will be treated as a dividend that is subject to U.S. federal income taxation.
 For a noncorporate U.S. holder, dividends that constitute qualified dividend income will be taxable to the holder at the preferential rates applicable to long-term capital gains, provided that the holder holds the shares for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meets other holding period requirements.
 For this purpose, SpinCo common shares are treated as stock of a "qualified foreign corporation" if SpinCo common shares are readily tradable on an established securities market in the United States.
-SpinCo common shares are expected to be readily tradable on an established securities market in the United States, in which case dividends that SpinCo pays with respect to its common shares would generally constitute qualified dividend income, assuming the holding period requirements are met.
+SpinCo pays with respect to its common shares would generally constitute qualified dividend income, assuming the holding period requirements are met.
 However, SpinCo can give no assurances in this regard.